afifzak/Group-2-project/README.md

 - Preveer Raj
 - Taba

 Each member contributed a personal profile page along with styles and assets.
+Contain:

+ - Personal bio
+ - Learning goals and achievements
+ - Skills acquired or being developed
+ - A reflection on the learning journey

 ## Future Improvements
 - Enhance responsiveness for mobile and tablet devices.